Ngonz136/Ngonz136.github.io/README.md

 # Ngonz136.github.io
-'This repository contains files for CIS300 assignments.
+This repository contains files for CIS300 assignments.
+It is fun to create a website.